STORY OF SONG

 Music Video Director: Adam Powell

 Chart Rankings & Certifications: The track reached the top charts in the US Billboard Mainstream Top 40 at #28, #45 in the UK Singles, #3 in Denmark, #67 in the Slovakia Top 100 Singles Chart, #62 in the Czech Republic, and #13 in the Belgium Ultratip Flanders chart.
-It also received Gold certification in the UK.
+It also received a Gold certification in the UK.